The Bankrate promise

 Most bonds purchased by ordinary investors fall into two categories: Bonds issued by governments and those issued by corporations.
 But government-sponsored agencies such as Fannie Mae and Freddie Mac also issue a type of bond called mortgage-backed securities.

-Municipal bonds: Usually referred to as “munis,” these are a type of government bond issued by state or local governments.
-The main advantage of munis is that the returns they generate are exempt from federal taxes and, in some cases, from state and local taxes too.
+Usually referred to as “munis,” municipal bonds are a type of government bond issued by state or local governments.
+The main advantage of munis and muni funds is that the returns they generate are exempt from federal taxes and, in some cases, from state and local taxes too.

 These bonds are usually divided into two categories:

-- Investment-grade bonds are issued by companies that have earned a credit rating of at least triple-B from the credit-rating agencies.
+- Investment-grade bonds are issued by companies that have earned a credit rating of at least triple-B from the credit-rating agencies such as Standard & Poor’s and Moody’s.

-Mortgage-backed securities: Government sponsored enterprises such as Fannie Mae and Freddie Mac offer a special type of bond called a mortgage backed security, or MBS.
-These companies create bonds whose payments are derived from the mortgages that back them.
+Government-sponsored enterprises such as Fannie Mae and Freddie Mac offer a special type of bond called a mortgage-backed security, or MBS.
+These companies create bonds whose payments are derived from the mortgages backing them.
 So an MBS may have tens of thousands of homeowners supporting the payment of the bonds through their monthly home payment.

 Bonds issued by Fannie and Freddie are not guaranteed by the government, though bonds issued by government agency Ginnie Mae (and by other firms qualified by Ginnie Mae) are backed by the federal government.